Overview

 Azithromycin

-A one-gram dose of Azithromycin is known to be effective in treating chlamydia.
+A one-gram dose of Azithromycin for Chlamydia is effective in alleviating painful symptoms.
 It is a bacteriostatic agent that cures the infection by stopping bacterial growth.
-A one-gram dose taken orally has a 97% efficacy with chlamydia.
+A one-gram dose taken orally has a 97% efficacy against chlamydia.
 The dosage may come in one-gram tablets, extended-release powder, and regular-release powder.

 Doxycycline